 Pimple patches also make convenient spot treatments.
 Not only do they have awesome blemish-fighting ingredients, but they'll also prevent you from picking or popping your pimples, which affects inflammation and healing time.

-"If someone has an inflammatory acne spot — something that’s above the surface and angry — I love these because you just slap them on and then you forget about it," said Marino.
+"If someone has an inflammatory acne spot — something that’s above the surface and angry — I love these because you just slap them on and then you forget about it," Marino said.
 "These really help to penetrate the pores and to get to the root of the problem."

-Another fan of the Peace Out Acne Healing Dots is King.
+King is also a fan of the Peace Out Acne Healing Dots.
 "I like these because they include salicylic acid, which helps to remove oil and keratin debris from pores.
-They also include aloe vera, which is soothing and has anti-inflammatory properties."
+They also include aloe vera, which is soothing and has anti-inflammatory properties," King said.

 Marino pointed out that you shouldn't leave one on for longer than eight hours at a time, but they're gentle enough to use continuously until the blemish clears up.

-While Levin doesn't typically recommend spot treatments but rather a full face treatment, she does like these pimple patches from ZitSticka.
+While Levin typically prefers full-face treatments to spot treatments, she does like these pimple patches from ZitSticka.

-King also likes this as a spot treatment option because its also formulated with moisturizing hyaluronic acid.
+King also likes this as a spot treatment option because it's formulated with moisturizing hyaluronic acid.

 For more skin care recommendations, check out:

 - 16 effective anti-aging products used and recommended by dermatologists